2023 Best Value Industrial Engineering Schools in Washington

 Best Washington Schools for Affordable Quality in Industrial Engineering

 Our 2023 rankings named University of Washington - Seattle Campus the best value school in Washington for industrial engineering students.
-Located in the large city of Seattle, UW Seattle is a public college with a very large student population.
+Located in the city of Seattle, UW Seattle is a public college with a fairly large student population.

 The average tuition and fees for an in-state undergraduate at UW Seattle are $12,076 a year.
 On average, IE graduates from UW Seattle take out $18,138 in student loans while working on their degree.

-UW Seattle did well in our overall quality rankings, too.
-It placed #2 on our Best Industrial Engineering Schools in Washington list.
+UW Seattle not only placed well in our value ranking, but it is also #2 on our Best Industrial Engineering Schools in Washington list.

 Full Industrial Engineering at University of Washington - Seattle Campus Report

-Explore all the Best Value Industrial Engineering Schools in the Far Western US Area or other specific states within that region.
+Explore all the Best Value Industrial Engineering Colleges in the Far Western US Area or other specific states within that region.

 One of 40 majors within the area of study, industrial engineering has other similar majors worth exploring.